Bio.

 Artist Statement.

-Ray uses antiquated technology to create text and image works.
-Her letterpress works show a deep appreciation for the letterform and antique type by allowing the text to exist without need for prescribed meaning.
-Drawing on her career as a librarian and her lived experience with sight loss, Ray evokes a sense of sadness and longing for physical media.
-Her printed works reveal a multitude of textures and opacity, drawing on the poetic to form a new relationship to print.
-Her photographic works depict hidden observances of mundane street life and historic relics living in the present.
-Experiments in direct animation, sound, and tactile reading activate more recent work to bring a new perspective to her audience.
+I am a text-based artist harvesting the poetic from antiquated technologies to explore concepts of connection, touch, and longing.
+My letterpress works show a deep appreciation for the letterform and antique type by allowing the text to exist without need for prescribed meaning.
+Drawing on my career as a librarian and lived experience with sight loss, my work evokes a sense of sadness and longing for physical media.
+I embrace the imperfect print, revealing a multitude of textures and opacity that highlight process over product.
+My photographic works depict hidden observances of mundane street life and historic relics living in the present.
+Experiments in direct animation, sound, and tactile reading activate more recent work to bring new perspectives and modes of perception to light.